Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 The Unlucky Titan

-Mimas [MY-mas] is the seventh of Saturn's known moons.
+Mimas [MY-mas] is the seventh of Saturn's known moons in order of orbit and is also the seventh largest.
+It is the 20th largest moon in the Solar System and is the thought to be the smallest to have its shape rounded by its own gravity.
 It was named after one of the Greek Titans who was the son of Gaia and was slain by Hercules.
 Mimas was discovered by the British astronomer, Sir William Herschel in 1789.
 Most of what we now know about Mimas was discovered during the two Voyager missions.

 Cassini view of Mimas with Saturn in the background

-Cassini color image of Mimas orniting above Saturn's rings
+Cassini color image of Mimas behind Saturn's delicate F-ring

 (NASA/JPL/Space Science Institute)